 Before you make a claim

-If you want us to review a decision, you should contact us as soon as possible, as time limits may apply.
+If you want us to review a decision, contact us as soon as possible as time limits may apply.

 Read more about reviews and appeals.

 When you make a claim